Intro-CS-App-Dev-and-Deploy/Rect-Application-Image/README.md

 ---

+Purpose: begin a new Processing Program and add code as needed

 Single Image Assignment
 - Case Study Background Image with tint() & CANVAS divided in half
 - Top Half: single rectangle filled with image by aspect ratio